-- Pursue replacement of our radio communications system. - Pursue replacement of our CAD/AVL system. - Monitor and focus on improvements to the website, gov.delivery, and other customer communication tools. - Update review of the Information Systems function. - Pursue enhancements to our fleet and systems management software to enhance efficiency and operations. - Focus on emergency management response and continuity of operations. - 9.
-Should the vanpool program continue to expand to keep pace with demand? - Focus on outreach and education. - Build partnerships to support business and enhanced employment opportunities. - Pursue grants. - Promote strategies to increase ridership. - Purchase expansion vehicles when necessary.
+- Complete the installation and testing of our new radio communications system. - Pursue installation and testing of our new CAD/AVL system. - Monitor and focus on improvements to the website, gov.delivery, and other customer communication tools. - Continue to evaluate our Information Systems function. - Pursue enhancements to our fleet and systems management software to enhance efficiency and operations. - Focus on emergency management response and continuity of operations.

+9. Should the vanpool program continue to expand to keep pace with demand?

+- Focus on outreach and education. - Build partnerships to support business and enhanced employment opportunities. - Pursue grants as appropriate. - Dependent upon public health directives, continue to promote strategies to remove barriers and increase ridership.